Florida Law Bans Texting-and-Driving

 Gross negligence (recklessness) vs negligence when it comes to distracted drivers – is there a difference?

 What is the difference between negligence and gross negligence?
-In a negligence case, there is a proven carelessness, a mistake or inattention which resulted in injury to another party, however in a gross negligence case, there is a proven deliberate act, or a reckless disregard for the safety of others.
+In a negligence case, there is a proven carelessness, a mistake, or inattention which resulted in injury to another party, however, in a gross negligence case, there is a proven deliberate act or a reckless disregard for the safety of others.

 As an example, in an ordinary negligence case you may have a driver who runs a stop sign and causes a crash and injuries.
-However, in a gross negligence case you have a driver speeding in a dense population center which causes a crash and injuries.
+However, in a gross negligence case, you have a driver speeding in a dense population center which causes a crash and injuries.
 The driver was deliberate in their actions or had extreme carelessness while driving which caused the accident.
 Gross negligence will also be applied when a person is texting and driving or surfing the web while driving because they knew or should have known this action was dangerous and against the law.
-In short, these types activities can be akin to drinking and driving or driving under the influence.
+In short, these types of activities can be akin to drinking and driving or driving under the influence.

 Can you obtain punitive damages if a driver is found to have been texting and driving?

 What are punitive damages?
 Punitive damages are awarded in certain circumstances when gross negligence can be proven, the purpose of punitive damages is to deter others from destructive behaviors.